JBD11/Mad-About-Bricks/README.md

 ## Project Goals

-To show my knowlodge and understanding of HTML and CSS for the Code Institute Full Stack Software Develpment course
+To show my knowlodge and understanding of HTML and CSS for the Code Institute Full Stack Software Develpment course.

 ## Site Structure